simonscmap/cmapdatapipeline/docs/getting_started/compute_and_storage.rst

 The vault directory that syncs with Dropbox is found here: **/data/CMAP\ Data\ Submission\ Dropbox/Simons\ CMAP/vault/** Note there are spaces in the directories "CMAP Data Submission" and "Simons CMAP"

+Thumbnails for the catalog page are saved here: **/data/CMAP\ Data\ Submission\ Dropbox/Simons\ CMAP/static/mission_icons**

 Synology NAS and Drobo Storage
 ------------------------------

 Before storing data on Dropbox, two non-cloud storage methods were tried.
 Both the Drobo and Synology NAS are desktop size hard disk storage.
 Each contains ~40-50TB of disk space.
 There are limitations to each of these.
 The Drobo requires a connection through usb-c/thunderbolt.
-The Synology NAS can be accessed over the internet, ie ((Network Attached Storage).
+The Synology NAS can be accessed over the internet, ie (Network Attached Storage).
 They read/write speed for both is quite slow compared to the disks on the workstation.
 Perhaps one or both could be used as another backup?